sekaidotid/FFSUKI/README.md

 # How To Use FFSUKI?

-1. move .mkv & .ass file to FFSUKI directory
+1. move .mkv file to FFSUKI **input** directory

 2. Open FFSUKI

 >$ bash ffsuki.sh

-3. choose resolution, quality, etc.
+3. Input Your Name / Your Fansub Name

+4. Input Your File Name.
+Example : Citrus Episode 01 Subtitle Indonesia

+5. Choose Video Format

+6. Choose Video Resolution

+7. Choose Video Quality

-4. wait..... until finish
+8. wait..... until finish

+9. Video hardsub you in FFSUKI **output** directory

 Thank you for using FFSUKI 😊